 Can they suffer?

 Jeremy Bentham thought that when it came to deciding which beings (other than humans) were entitled to rights, the most important question to ask was ‘Can they suffer?’
 He believed that all animals had the ability to suffer in the same way and to the same degree that humans do and that they could feel pain, pleasure, fear, frustration, loneliness and motherly love.
 So there’s no moral or logical reason to consider their needs less worthy than a human’s.

 Protein is made up of essential amino acids, which act like building blocks that help our bodies make and repair muscles.
 Without protein, we’d become weak, stop growing and get very sick.
 The kind of protein found in meat gives us all of the essential amino acids we need, while the kind found in vegetables only gives us some of those amino acids.
 So if you go veggie, you have to eat a large variety of different vegetables to stay healthy.

-Research has shown that eating processed meats (e.g. burgers, sausages) on a regular basis increases your chance of getting heart disease, stroke and cardiovascular disease.
+Research has shown that eating processed meats (e.g. burgers, sausages) on a regular basis increases your chance of getting cardiovascular disease and having a stroke.
 Processed meats contain higher levels of sodium and any excess sodium in your bloodstream will pull water into your veins, which increases your blood pressure.
 Sometimes high blood pressure can also damage the walls of the blood vessels.
 Cholesterol and other fats in the blood can then get trapped in the damaged area and may even give you a stroke.
 So if you want to live to a ripe old age, you best cut back on the bacon baps.